T. P. O'Connor: Career

 O'Connor was elected Member of Parliament for Galway Borough in the 1880 general election, as a representative of the Home Rule League (which was under the leadership of William Shaw, though virtually led by Charles Stewart Parnell, who would win the party's leadership a short time later).
+O'Connor had been invited to stand as the Liberal candidate for the constituency on the strength of the unflattering biography of then Conservative Prime Minister Benjamin Disraeli he had written in 1878.
+However, after being persuaded by Parnell, O'Connor stood reluctantly as an Irish party candidate.
+Despite opposition from Irish Catholic clergymen to the selection of the reputedly agnostic O'Connor as the Irish Nationalist candidate, he won the seat - allegedly with some support from the Irish Republican Brotherhood - because of his vocal support for the ideals of the Irish National Land League.
+By now a permanent resident of London, who spoke with a London accent, he did not generally speak at land rallies but was appointed to the Land League executive by Parnell.
+He also made four visits to the U.S. to raise funds for his party from politically engaged Irish Americans.

-At the next general election in 1885, he was returned both for Galway and for the Liverpool Scotland constituencies, which had a large Irish population.
+At the next general election in 1885, O'Connor was returned both for Galway and for the Liverpool Scotland constituencies, which had a large Irish population.
 He chose to sit for Liverpool, and represented that constituency in the House of Commons from 1885 until his death in 1929.
 He remains the only British MP from an Irish nationalist party ever to be elected to a constituency outside of the island of Ireland.
 O'Connor continued to be re-elected in Liverpool under this label unopposed in the 1918, 1922, 1923, 1924 and 1929 general elections, despite the declaration of a de facto Irish Republic in early 1919, and the establishment by 1921 treaty of a quasi-independent Irish Free State in late 1922.